 This theorem is the basis of the abstract dialectic proof procedure in the next section.
 To exploit the theorem for this purpose, we need to show how admissible sets of assumptions can be generated incrementally, in defence of a given, desired conclusion.
 The proof procedure, which does this, can be seen as generating a winning strategy for a proponent to win a dispute against an ideal opponent.
 The proponent starts by putting forward an initial, tight argument for the desired conclusion, and then the proponent and the opponent alternate in attacking each other's previously presented arguments.
-The proponent wins if the opponent does not have an argument against which the proponent has no defence.
+The proponent wins if it has a counter-attack against every attacking argument by the opponent.

 Terminology 4.3 In the remainder of the paper, we will limit our attention to tight arguments and refer to them simply as arguments, unless we need to emphasise their tightness.